Half of IT professionals are useless according to Paul Knapp of Aussie contractor site Brainbox.

 IT professionals like Project Managers rarely invite the techies who built the product to demos, preferring to pretend that they produced the entire thing.

-The amazing thing is that many of the useless millions are university educated in IT.
+The amazing thing is that many of the useless millions have university education in IT.

 Never Written Code